All Products

 • For more information about the SELECT syntax, see Query syntax.

-• For more information about optimizing query plans, see Query optimization.
+• For more information about query plan optimization, see Query optimization.

-• ORC foreign tables support query optimization by enabling predicate pushdown (PPD).
-To enable PPD, add the following parameters before your SQL statement:
+• You can optimize queries on ORC foreign tables by enabling Predicate Pushdown (PPD).
+To do this, add the following parameters before your SQL statement:

-The PPD parameter is used only in Native mode, which requires the Native switch to be set to true.
+The PPD parameters must be used in Native mode.
+This means the Native switch must be set to true.

 -- Enable the ORC native reader.